issa16/cogs3/docs/index.md

         <tr>
             <td>5</td>
             <td>Efficiency per month</td>
-            <td>Displays the efficiency per month within the query’s start and end date.
-The table below the chart shows the average efficiency per month within the query’s start and end date as well
-                as the project’s start date to the present date.</td>
+            <td>Displays the efficiency per month within the query’s start and end date.</br></br>
+                The table below the chart shows the average efficiency per month within the query’s start and end date as well as the project’s start date to the present date.</td>
         </tr>
         <tr>
             <td>6</td>
             <td>Number of jobs per month</td>
-            <td>Displays the number of jobs per month within the query's start and end date.
-The table below the chart shows the total number of jobs within the query’s start and end date as well as
-                the project’s start date to the present date.</td>
+            <td>Displays the number of jobs per month within the query's start and end date.</br></br>
+                The table below the chart shows the total number of jobs within the query’s start and end date as well as the project’s start date to the present date.</td>
         </tr>
         <tr>
             <td>7</td>
             <td>Per-Job average stats per month</td>
-            <td>Displays the Per-Job average CPU Time, Wait Time and Wall Time per month within the query’s start and end date.
-The table below the chart shows the Per-Job average CPU Time, Wait Time
+            <td>Displays the Per-Job average CPU Time, Wait Time and Wall Time per month within the query’s start and end date.</br></br>
-                and Wall Time per month within the query’s start and end date as well as the project’s start date to the present date.</td>
+                The table below the chart shows the Per-Job average CPU Time, Wait Time and Wall Time per month within the query’s start and end date as well as the project’s start date to the present date.</td>
         </tr>
         <tr>
             <td>8</td>
             <td>Core count and node utilisation per month</td>
-            <td>Displays the core count and node utilisation per month within the query’s start and end date.
-The table below the chart shows the number of cores and average number of cores per job
+            <td>Displays the core count and node utilisation per month within the query’s start and end date.</br></br>
-                per month within the query’s start and end date as well as the project’s start date to the present date. <strong>Note</strong>: Array jobs in the Compute Daily table display as using a single core with multiple jobs.</td>
+                The table below the chart shows the number of cores and average number of cores per job per month within the query’s start and end date as well as the project’s start date to the present date.</br></br>
+                <strong>Note</strong>: Array jobs in the Compute Daily table display as using a
+                single core with multiple jobs.</td>
         </tr>
     </tbody>
 </table>

 **Filter Projects**

 ---

 Technical leads can filter the compute data analytics by partitions by selecting the ‘Partitions Filter' dropdown option and selecting a partition.

 **Insert images**

 **Project Storage Data**